 Medical emergencies

-In 2023, over 20% of the incidents to which EAAA was tasked were medical emergencies, averaging of one person every day.
+In 2025, over 21% of the incidents to which East Anglian Air Ambulance were tasked were medical emergencies, averaging of one person every day.
 This can include neurological medical events such as strokes, brain haemorrhage, seizures as well as diabetic and obstetric emergencies and life-threatening infections.

 Critical care interventions